15 Ways To Earn Money AND Travel

 13. Become a Blogger

 To make money as a blogger is a long and rocky road.
 Most people give up before they ever earn a cent.
-But if you love to write and are keeping a journal anyways, why not try to earn some money from it.
-Oh, and just because you like to travel, doesn’t mean you have to become a Travel Blogger.
+But if you love to write and are keeping a journal anyway, why not try to earn some money from it.
+Oh, and just because you like to travel, doesn’t mean you have to become a Travel Blogger, but you could (here is a great guide on how to start a travel blog).
 Maybe you are an expert in horseback riding.
 Then write about that.
 You need to have a passion for your topic, or you will fail.
 Nothing is more painful than having to write 2-3 blog posts about a topic you don’t care about and engaging people about something your heart isn’t into.
 Most Bloggers that make a full-time income use some of the other ways to earn money while you travel suggestions as well.

 If you want to learn how to make money blogging, Google: How to make money blogging.
-There will be a ton of articles that show you how to get sponsored post opportunities and install Google AdSense on your blog.
-Or you can book a blog training session with me.
+There will be a ton of articles that show you how to get sponsored post opportunities and install ads on your blog.
 I’ll show you how 🙂 But keep in mind that blogging is probably one of the harder ways to earn money and travel.

 14. Be a Virtual Assistant